QuChunhe/study/Maths.md

 The covariate needs to have a relationship to the response variable, it must be measurable, and it cannot be affected by the treatment.

+analysis of covariance

+The field of statistics can be divided into two major branches: descriptive statistics and inferential statistics.

+Good descriptive statistics enable us to make sense of the data by reducing a large set of measurements to a few summary measures that provide a good, rough picture of the original measurements.